-The Group is exposed to foreign exchange risk arising from various currency exposures, primarily with the surplus funds placed with banks as deposits, trade receivables, trade and other payables denominated in United States dollars ("US\$"), Euro ("EURO") and British pounds ("GBP").
+The Group is exposed to foreign exchange risk arising from various currency exposures, primarily with the surplus funds placed with banks as deposits, trade receivables, trade and other payables denominated in United States dollars ("US\$") and Euro ("EURO").
 Foreign exchange risk arises when future commercial transactions or recognised assets or liabilities are denominated in a currency that is not the entity's functional currency.